An obvious lack of confidence can be a huge turn-off.

 Boys are not taught this.
 Boys are allowed to be tough and aggressive, and usually the most popular boys are the strongest and most athletic.

-But according to the brilliant book Odd Girl Out by Rachel Simmons, girls are forced to compete in different ways.
-She calls it alternative aggression.
+Girls are forced to compete in different ways.
+According to the brilliant book Odd Girl Out by Rachel Simmons, girls are forced to use “alternative aggression” to compete with each other.

 Instead of beating each other up, girls attack each other socially and indirectly.